openshift/origin/HACKING.md

 this command, be sure to setup remote branches like https://gist.github.com/piscisaureus/3342247 so that `git show origin/pr/<number>` displays information about your branch after a `git fetch`.
-You must also have the Kubernetes repository checked out in your GOPATH (visible as `../../../k8s.io/kubernetes`) and have no modified or uncommited files in either repository.
+You must also have the Kubernetes repository checked out in your GOPATH (visible as `../../../k8s.io/kubernetes`) and have no modified or uncommitted files in either repository.

 To pull an upstream commit, run: